neosquid/Tiles/README.md

-# Simple-Tile-Map-ZX-Spectrum-Next
+# TileMap Example Code for ZX Spectrum Next

 Tile Map Demo

 - A simple demo about showing the use of ZX Spectrum Next hardware Tile Map Feature
 - Recreation of the Central Cavern Manic Miner first level
 - ZX Spectrum Next's relevants ports are initialized, then a tile map and it's defintions are loaded into hardware
-- Code is compiled using SJASMPLUS
+- Code compiled using SJASMPLUS 1.13.3
 - Runs on CSPECT emulator
 - Thanks to the ZX Spectrum Next development scene who have helped with advice and code